rfsilva1/covid19clustering/README.md

 The code was developed by Roberto Fray da Silva.

 Reference of the paper and to cite this repository:
-Silva, R. F.; XAVIER, F. ; SARAIVA, A. M. ; CUGNASCA, C.E. .
+SILVA, R. F.; XAVIER, F. ; SARAIVA, A. M. ; CUGNASCA, C.E. .
 Unsupervised machine learning and pandemics spread: the case of COVID-19.
 In: 20 Simpósio Brasileiro de Computação Aplicada à Saúde (SBCAS), 2020, Salvador.
 Anais do 20 Simpósio Brasileiro de Computação Aplicada à Saúde (SBCAS), 2020. v.
 1.

 ## To Do (further research, out of the scope of this paper):
 - optimize code for deployment in production (there are several parts of the code that can be improved)